Employer of Record (EOR) vs. Staffing Agency: Which One is Right for Your Business?

 When expanding globally or managing remote teams, two options often come up: using an Employer of Record (EOR) or hiring through a staffing agency.
-While both models help businesses expand their workforce, they differ significantly in how they operate and the value they provide.
-So, how do you decide which solution is right for you?
+Both models can help you grow your team, but they work in completely different ways and deliver different kinds of value.
+So which one should you choose?

 - Payroll: EORs are responsible for payroll calculation, processing, deducting taxes, and administering benefits.